Charu-baskaran/Finance-Manager-App/README.md

 ## Finance-Manager-App

+# Frontend
-A simple finance management app built with React, Recharts, and Bootstrap.
+A simple finance management app (frontend) built with React, Recharts, and Bootstrap.
 It helps users track income and expenses, view analytics, and manage transactions efficiently.

 # Features
 - User Authentication : Login/logout and Signup functionality.